John P. Dolan

-John Patrick Dolan (born June 8, 1962) is an American prelate of the Catholic Church who has served as bishop of the Diocese of Phoenix in Arizona since August 2022.
+John Patrick Dolan (born June 8, 1962) is an American Catholic prelate serving as Bishop of Phoenix since 2022.
+He previously served as an auxiliary bishop for the Diocese of San Diego from 2017 to 2022.

 Biography

 Early life

-John Dolan was born on June 8, 1962, in San Diego, California, to Catherine and Gerald Dolan, the seventh of nine children.
+Dolan was born on June 8, 1962, in San Diego, California, to Catherine and Gerald Dolan, the seventh of nine children.
 Dolan attended the School of the Madeleine in San Diego and University of San Diego High School.
 After graduating from high school in 1981, Dolan decided to become a priest.
 He enrolled in St. Francis Seminary, a house of formation on the University of San Diego (USD) campus.

-After receiving a bachelor's degree in philosophy from St. Francis in 1985, Dolan entered Saint Patrick's Seminary and University in Menlo Park, California.
+After receiving a bachelor's degree in philosophy from St. Francis in 1985, Dolan entered Saint Patrick's Seminary and University in Menlo Park.
 He obtained his Master of Divinity and Master of Theology degrees from Saint Patrick's in 1989.

 Priesthood

-On July 1, 1989, Dolan was ordained a priest at San Rafael Church in Rancho Bernardo, California, for the Diocese of San Diego by Bishop Leo Maher.
+On July 1, 1989, Dolan was ordained a priest at San Rafael Church in Rancho Bernardo, for the Diocese of San Diego by Bishop Leo Thomas Maher.
 The diocese assigned Dolan as an associate pastor at St. Michael’s Parish in San Diego.
-He was transferred in 1991 to Santa Sophia Parish in Spring Valley, California, to serve as associate pastor there.
+He was transferred in 1991 to Santa Sophia Parish in Spring Valley, to serve as associate pastor there.
 He was named director of vocations for the diocese in 1992.

-Dolan was appointed pastor at St. Mary Star of the Sea Parish in Oceanside, California, in 1996.
+Dolan was appointed pastor at St. Mary Star of the Sea Parish in Oceanside, in 1996.
 He left St. Mary in 2001 to serve as pastor for one year at St. Michael's Parish in San Diego.
-In 2002, Dolan become pastor of St. Rose of Lima Parish in Chula Vista, California.
-After 12 years at St. Rose, Dolan was transferred in 2014 to be pastor at Saint Michael's Parish in Poway, California.
+In 2002, Dolan became pastor of St. Rose of Lima Parish in Chula Vista.
+After 12 years at St. Rose, Dolan was transferred in 2014 to be pastor at Saint Michael's Parish in Poway.
 Bishop Robert W. McElroy named Dolan as episcopal vicar for the clergy in 2016.